 - Complete an original research study: dissertation component – Student will design, implement, analyze and defend an original research study.
 Once a student passes the prospectus hearing, he or she will collect and analyze the data and finish writing the last two chapters of their dissertation.
 Students have a committee of a minimum of four faculty members.
 Typically, this consists of a chair, a methodologist, a subject-matter expert and an expert outside of the School of Education.
 Each committee member independently reviews the student’s work.
 Once the dissertation defense has occurred, the committee discusses their thoughts on the quality of the student work.
-Once all members agree, the student is granted a Ph.D.; therefore, inter-rater reliability is extremely high.
+Once members agree, and other requirements are met, the student is granted a Ph.D.

 - Apply skills in external setting: externship component – Students will demonstrate their knowledge and skills in a professional placement in a school, agency or corporate setting.
 The faculty adviser and the externship site supervisor work together to evaluate the student.

 - Develop research knowledge and skills: research component – Students will acquire the prerequisite skills essential to designing, conducting and interpreting qualitative and quantitative design research.
 Students will demonstrate this knowledge and skill set on a qualifying examination, which is independently evaluated by at least two faculty members.
 To address inter-rater reliability, if the two faculty members disagree on the student’s level of knowledge, a third faculty member is called in to evaluate the student’s responses on the qualifying examination.
 This exam is also graded “blindly,” meaning that the evaluator does not know which student he or she is evaluating.

 - Develop in-depth knowledge in one area of study: concentration component – Students will demonstrate in-depth knowledge and skills in an area of study that is congruent with their current or projected career goals.
 Content will differ according to chosen concentration.